HariniMuruganantham/AiOps-SelfHealing-Infra/README.md

 ## ☁️ LocalStack Integration

-The project uses LocalStack Pro to emulate AWS EC2, CloudWatch, and SNS locally.
+HealGrid uses LocalStack Pro to emulate AWS EC2, CloudWatch, and SNS locally.
 The `scripts/init-aws.sh` bootstrap script runs on container startup and:

 - Creates a key pair (`aiops-key`)
 - Launches 3 EC2 instances tagged by service name — registered by the backend at startup for EC2 API calls